cbh778899/clipboard-master/README.md

 And follow the frontend side instruction to open the url in your browser ([http://localhost:5173](http://localhost:5173) by default.)

+> [!WARN]
+> As development environment are not under https, it will only work for your development device.
+Please see `Production` section to host it on your LAN.

 ### Production
-Run following commands to install dependencies, build and run app:
+Run following commands to build and run the application:
 ```sh
 pnpm run build
 pnpm run start
 ```

-And open [http://localhost:3000](http://localhost:3000) in your browser.
+And open [https://localhost:3000](https://localhost:3000) in your browser (If you haven't done generate certificates, please go to [http://localhost:3000](http://localhost:3000), and this application will only particially works on your LAN).

 > [!NOTE]
 > If you've changed PORT and/or HOST in `.env` file, please go to corresponding URL instead.